sdatkinson/NeuralAmpModelerCore/docs/wavenet_walkthrough.rst

 1. **First Layer**: Processes the rechanneled input
 2. **Subsequent Layers**: Process the residual output from the previous layer
-3. **Head Accumulation**: Each layer's skip output is accumulated into the head buffer
+3. **Head Accumulation**: Each "head output" is accumulated into the head buffer

 .. code-block:: cpp
    :caption: Layer processing loop